The Operative (film): Critical response

-On the film's American release, Ben Kenigsberg, in The New York Times, described the film as offering "a few suspenseful sequences, some interesting nuts-and-bolts details of espionage work and a good lead performance en route to an unsatisfying ending."
-Critic Christy Lemire gave the film two out of four stars, writing that "the overall sluggish pace and prevailing feeling of ambiguity ultimately make “The Operative” an unsatisfying, frustrating experience."
+After the film's American release, Ben Kenigsberg, in The New York Times, described it as offering "a few suspenseful sequences, some interesting nuts-and-bolts details of espionage work and a good lead performance en route to an unsatisfying ending".
+Critic Christy Lemire gave the film two out of four, writing that "the overall sluggish pace and prevailing feeling of ambiguity ultimately make “The Operative” an unsatisfying, frustrating experience".